 Confessions of an Old Jewish Painter is a manifesto

-One of the threads that runs through the entire text obviously concerns the artistic corpus of the painter, the passion and recovery of drawing as an artistic practice, the search for a personal style that is at the same time also concretely and truly Jewish.
-The Jewish Question is closely connected to the artistic one:
+One of the threads that runs through the entire text obviously concerns the painter’s artistic corpus, his passion and retrieval of drawing as artistic practice, his search for a personal style that is at the same time also concretely and truly Jewish.
+The Jewish Question was for him closely connected to the artistic one:

 The preposterous idea of a New Jewish Art excites, confounds, and seduces me and makes me feel as modern as each new day... if you prefer a shorter Answer to my Jewish Question/Jewish Art, the Answer is Mad Love (164-165).

-The description of everyday life, meetings, readings, discussions with other artists thus contribute to define his artistic practice, understood not as an expression of a style but as the definition of a new form of art, the diasporist one, born from a “feeling of not-belonging, of being an outsider”.
-It is no coincidence that the figures that most define the model of the diasporist artist are Aby Warburg and Walter Benjamin, whose names are continuously repeated like an anaphora.
+The description of everyday life, meetings, readings, discussions with other artists thus contribute to defining his artistic practice, understood not as an expression of a style but as the definition of a new form of art, a Diasporist art, born from a “feeling of not-belonging, of being an outsider”.
+It is no coincidence that the figures that most define the model of the Diasporist artist are Aby Warburg and Walter Benjamin, whose names are continuously repeated like an anaphora.
 It is possible to see this text as a detailed MANIFESTO OF DIASPORIST ART.

-Confessions of an Old Jewish Painter is an Answer to the “Tate War”
+Confessions of an Old Jewish Painter is a response to the “Tate War”

-The criticism caused by his retrospective at London’s Tate Gallery in 1994, which was, otherwise, a public success, were so cruel and heinous according to Kitaj’s perspective that this experience, nicknamed “Tate War”, became an obsession for him [Fig. 11].
+The criticisms triggered by his retrospective at London’s Tate Gallery in 1994, which was, otherwise, a public success, were so cruel and heinous according to Kitaj that the experience dubbed the “Tate War” became an obsession for him [Fig. 11].

-Confessions of an Old Jewish Painter is an evidence of the Art of the late Twentieth Century
+Confessions of an Old Jewish Painter is a testament to the Art of the late twentieth century

-Last but not least the text turns out to be an evidence, a useful tool for the analysis of the art of the second half of the 20th century, with particular attention to the central twenty years, 60’s–80’s.
-A glance from an inner character.
-The school of London and the swinging London of the 60s, the sexual revolution and feminist movement, the revival of figurative painting within pop art and the outsiders of London, Freud, Bacon [Fig. 12], Hamilton, Hockney [Fig. 13], the modernist dogma of art for art’s sake, Clement Greenberg, Rosalind Krauss, Arthur Danto, Allowey, the Warhol Factory, the quarrel with Jim Dine, the Eichmann case and the terrorist acts, the Israel-Palestine struggle and the Vietnam war.
-The personal relationships that Kitaj weaves with environments and personalities of the art and literature world give us a glance of a very personal and unprecedented perspectives on the history of Western art.
+Last but not least, the text turns out to be a testament, a useful tool for a study of the art of the second half of the twentieth century, with particular attention to the central twenty years, the 60s-80s.
+An insight from the inside.
+The School of London and the London of the swinging 60s, the sexual revolution and feminist movement, the revival of figurative painting within pop art and the outsiders of London, Freud, Bacon [Fig. 12], Hamilton, Hockney [Fig. 13], the modernist dogma of art for art’s sake, Clement Greenberg, Rosalind Krauss, Arthur Danto, Alloway, the Warhol Factory, the quarrel with Jim Dine, the Eichmann case and the terrorist acts, the Israel-Palestine struggle and the Vietnam war.
+The personal relationships that Kitaj weaves into environments and personalities of the art and literature world give us glimpses of very personal and unique perspectives on the history of Western art.

-Confessions of an Old Jewish Painter is a diary, a manifesto, a Bildungsroman, an evidence.
+Confessions of an Old Jewish Painter is a diary, a manifesto, a Bildungsroman, a testament.
 No genre, no form prevails over the other.
-They are articulated and intertwined without eliminating themselves, in a polar coexistence that does not find a definitive solution.
-The juxtaposition and the coexistence generate potential; the montage opens new ways of interpretation.
-Therefore, we reconnect to Notre Dame de Paris.
-Different materials, the montage-technique, a tendency to combine heterogeneous traits that create a productive tension – a passage in which Walter Benjamin meets Aby Warburg.
+Genre and form are articulated and intertwined without cancelling each other, in a polar coexistence that finds no definitive solution.
+Juxtaposition and coexistence generate potential; the montage opens new ways of interpretation.
+So, as we reconnect to Notre Dame de Paris, we can see different materials, the montage-technique, and Kitaj’s tendency to combine heterogeneous features that create a productive tension – a passage through which Walter Benjamin meets Aby Warburg.

 On Kitaj as ‘Warburgian Artist’, see E. Chaney, R.B.
 Kitaj (1932-2007): Warburgian Artist, “emaj art journal” 7/1 (November 2013).
 See also, M.J.
 Nativo, A. Prati, Ronald Brooks Kitaj: Aby Warburg e Ernst Gombrich, due ritratti a confronto, “La Rivista di Engramma” 151 (November/December 2017).

-A diary, a manifesto, a Bildungsroman, an evidence of the Art of the late Twentieth Century: Confessions of an Old Jewish Painter, Ronald B. Kitaj’s autobiography, left unfinished when the artist took his own life in 2007 in Los Angeles, describes vices and sufferings of the artist.
-In the book, standing in the tradition of St. Augustine’s Confessions, a new form of biography is proposed by Kitaj and his editor E.J.
-Gillen: different materials, the montage-technique, a tendency to combine heterogeneous traits that create a productive tension, a passage in which Walter Benjamin meets Aby Warburg.
+A diary, a manifesto, a Bildungsroman, a testament to the art of the Twentieth Century: Confessions of an Old Jewish Painter, Ronald B. Kitaj’s autobiography, left unfinished when the artist took his own life in 2007 in Los Angeles, describes the vices and sufferings of the artist.
+The book, a new form of biography, on the life of Kitaj, edited by E.J.
+Gillen follows the tradition of St. Augustine’s Confessions; different materials, the montage-technique, a tendency to combine heterogeneous features that create a productive tension, a passage through which Walter Benjamin meets Aby Warburg.
 The book, published for the first time in Germany in November 2017, is an opus mirabile from both a literary and artistic point of view.